gasparka/pyha/docs/intro.rst

 Introduction
 ============

-Essentially this is an Python to VHDL converter, with a specific focus on implementing DSP systems.
+Essentially this is a Python to VHDL converter, with a specific focus on implementing DSP systems.

 Here are the main features:
     - Structured, all-sequential and object oriented designs